Luton Breaks

 Multicultural town with strong links to London

-Built among the rolling hills of Bedfordshire in the East of England, you can trace the origins of Luton all the way back to the 11th Century.
-Today, it’s a vibrant and very modern borough, which boasts a busy airport and a diverse culinary scene thanks, in part, to a large immigrant population.
+Built among the rolling hills of Bedfordshire in the East of England, you can trace the origins of Luton all the way back to the 11th century.
+Today, it’s a diverse and very modern borough, which boasts a busy airport and a vibrant culinary scene.

 Hear London calling?
 Luton has three train stations, so enjoys close transport links with the nation’s capital.
-In fact, you could hop on a train and arrive in London’s bustling St Pancras in a mere 20 minutes.
-From there, it’s just a handful of stops on the underground to some of the city’s most iconic landmarks.
+Just think, you could hop on a train and arrive at the platform of London’s bustling St Pancras in a mere 20 minutes.
+From there, it’s just a few stops on the underground to some of the city’s most iconic landmarks.

-But given Luton’s thriving multicultural community, a train to London isn’t necessary if you’re in the mood for some amazing eats.
-From authentic Caribbean and Indian cuisine to Italian pizzerias and Sunday roasts in a cosy local pub, you’ll find flavours from every corner of the globe contained within this humble little English town.
+But given the thriving multicultural community, a train to London isn’t necessary if you’re in the mood for some amazing eats.
+From authentic Caribbean and Indian cuisine to Italian pizzerias and Sunday roasts in a cosy local pub, you'll find there are more than a handful of hidden gems to discover along Luton's bustling streets.

 Explore our map of Luton